nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_uncategorisedData_guidance.md

 In these cases, each value will be exported in an instance of `observation.component`.

-This approach MUST be used for blood preasure readings where the systolic and diastolic values were taken together.
+This approach **MUST** be used for blood pressure readings where the systolic and diastolic values were taken together.

 ## Hierarchical Uncategorised Data ##
 There are cases where several pieces of uncategorised data are be related to each other in a hierarchical structure.